gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 found.

-Remembering JP Meersseman and Michel from Zurich, who both used similar methods and claimed quick diagnosis, I remained deep skeptic's mode.
+Remembering JP Meersseman and Michel from Zurich, who both used similar methods and claimed quick diagnosis, I remained unconvinced.
 Let's see the complete list of identified blockages I saved in my notebook:

 - blockage in my ankle